BaiTheBest/SAMC/README.md

 #############################################

 Here, we include our code of the proposed method SAMC on Split CIFAR-100.
-Other datasets follow directly.
+Other datasets follow directly and will be added upon publication.
 To replicate the experiment, please:

 1. Create an empty folder called "data".
 Generate the Split CIFAR-100 dataset "cifar100.pt" at "data" folder.
 The detailed procedure has been shown in the repo of GEM and please refer to its repo.